AlexandreFenyo/net-monitor/README.md

   `c:\net-monitor> yarn install`

-- Use webpack and Babel to transpile, add polyfill, minify and package the JavaScript module:
+- Use webpack and Babel to transpile, add polyfill, minify and package the JavaScript module.

-  `c:\net-monitor> webpack -w
+  `c:\net-monitor> webpack --verbose`

-    This will create `src/main/javascript/public/net-monitor/net-monitor.min.js` from `src/main/javascript/src/net-monitor.js` and relative dependencies in `node_modules`
+    This will create `src/main/javascript/public/net-monitor/net-monitor-*.js` from `src/main/javascript/src/net-monitor.js` and relative dependencies in `node_modules`

+- Use webpack and Babel to transpile, add polyfill, minify and package the JavaScript module.

+  `c:\net-monitor> webpack --verbose

 # Support